 Connection to a mains water supply, with both the hot and the cold water having a pressure between 1.5 Bar and 5 Bar for a QETTLE Original, or a cold water supply between 1.5 and 5 Bar for a QETTLE Mini.How do I find out?

 All QETTLE taps need a cold water supply of between 1.5 - 5 bar.
 For most properties, water pressure is typically between 1.5 - 5 bar (it’s usually around 3).
-In a few cases, where water pressure is greater than 5, a valve must be fitted to reduce the pressure.
+In a few cases, where water pressure is greater than 5, a pressure reducing valve must be fitted to reduce the pressure.

 If you’re unsure what your water pressure is, knowing what type of plumbing system your home has will help.

 High pressure systems usually generate enough water pressure for our taps.

 Low pressure systems typically don’t generate enough pressure for the QETTLE Original to work perfectly (not an issue for the QETTLE Mini).
 The boiling water, filtered drinking water and your normal mains cold flow are unaffected but your hot water flow will be much slower than with a conventional kitchen tap.
 This needn’t be a problem (a lot of people who use boiling water taps don’t mind) but there are things we can do to improve your QETTLE’s performance.
 Give us a call on 01603 875464 if you want to discuss options.

 If you want to measure your water pressure you’ll need to measure both hot and cold for the QETTLE Original and just the cold for the QETTLE Mini.
 To test your mains water pressure, you’ll need a water pressure gauge.
 Gauges are widely available from online retailers such as Amazon and shouldn’t cost more than £10.00.